Gustanol/programmingChallenges/LeetCode/problems/advancedComplexity/medium/3/README.md

 - A main loop `for` is created to iterate for each character of the string.

 - The inner loop `while` is used to verify if the current character of the string (`s.charAt(right)`) is already on the list.
-  - If it is, the indexes of `left` are removed from the list, while the `left` value is incremented.
+  - If it is, the indexes of `left` are removed from the list until the current character is not in the list anymore, while the `left` value is incremented.
   - else, the current character is added to list and `maxSub` is modified:
     - if the current value of `maxSub` is bigger than `right - left + 1` (the length of the current substring), nothing happens.
-Else, the value of `maxSub` is modified.
+    - else, the value of `maxSub` is modified.

 ---